sap-tutorials/btp-adai/tutorials/build-code-new-project/build-code-new-project.md

 parser: v2
 ---

-# Create an SAP Build Code Application from the Lobby
+# Create a Project from the Lobby
 <!-- description --> In this tutorial, you will learn how to create an application starting from the SAP Build lobby.